becomingx/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project

-Add your ideas here :)

-Project Name: Triple Espresso Coffee Shop

-Project Description:
+## Project Description
 A landing page for the Triple Espresso Coffee Shop.
 The page describes coffee recipes and the menu, allows booking of a table via form, and lists ways to contact the business.

+## Plan on improving the project
+The site needs a mobile-friendly version that adjusts to small screens.
+This could also improve how the site renders when a browser window is not full-screen.